 Here’s an interesting statistic I want you to keep in mind.

-Did you know that people using smartphones and desktop computers spend on average, 50 seconds engaging on Facebook?
+People using smartphones and desktop computers spend on average, 50 seconds engaging on Facebook?

 That’s 50 seconds per user!
 (Source)